National Gallery of Victoria: The Fox: NGV Contemporary

-In 2018, the State Government of Victoria announced a new contemporary art gallery would built behind the Arts Centre and the existing NGV International building.
+In 2018, the State Government of Victoria announced a new contemporary art gallery would be built behind the Arts Centre and the existing NGV International building.
 The Government spent $203 million to begin the project, including $150 million to purchase the former Carlton and United Breweries building for the new gallery.
 The new building is part of a major new $1.7 billion redevelopment of the surrounding Melbourne Arts Precinct which is planned to include 18,000 square metres of new public space, new space for contemporary art and design exhibitions, and a new home for the Australian Performing Arts Gallery.
 The Ian Potter Foundation pledged $20 million for the new building.
 The masterplan for the precinct was approved in 2022.
 The public space is being designed by architecture firms HASSELL and SO-IL with a new elevated garden connecting Hamer Hall and Southbank Boulevard.

 The winner of the design competition for the NGV Contemporary was announced in March 2022 as Angelo Candalepas and Associates.
 In April it was announced that billionaires Paula and Lindsay Fox had donated $100 million to the NGV Contemporary project in the largest ever donation to an Australian art museum, and that the gallery would be named The Fox: NGV Contemporary.
-Then new gallery will have 13,000 square metres of exhibition space and is planned to open in 2028.
+The new gallery will have 13,000 square metres of exhibition space and is planned to open in 2028.
 It will be Australia's largest contemporary gallery.